Mirena IUD Risks Known by the Manufacturer

 How the Mirena IUD Should to Work

-The Mirena IUD was approved by the Food and Drug Administration (FDA) in 2000.
-Since then, it’s been used by an estimated 2 million women.
-After insertion by a doctor, the T-shaped device releases a synthetic form of the hormone progestin.
-The Mirena IUD is reported to prevent pregnancy for up to 5 years.
+The U.S. Food and Drug Administration (FDA) initially approved the Mirena IUD in 2000.
+Since then, experts estimate two million women received the device.
+After a doctor places the IUD, the T-shaped device releases a synthetic form of the hormone progestin.
+The device’s manufacturer reports the Mirena IUD can prevent pregnancy for up to five years.

 How Mirena Fails

-If you were injured while using a Mirena IUD, you may be entitled to compensation from a Mirena lawsuit.
+If you suffered internal injuries while using Mirena, you may qualify for a cash settlement.
 Submit your claim review form today to get a free consultation with an advocate or attorney in your area.